Europe’s perpetual dance festival calendar

 Helena Waldmann

-The Kaunas tourist office shows tens of thousands of black balls rolling across the street in a promotional trailer: a work of art by Paulius Markevičius and his Be Company.
-During ConTempo, the black balls were released from a pipe in the National Drama Theater onto the pedestrian zone, instantly transforming the hustle and bustle of business into a dance of passers-by.
+The Kaunas tourism office proudly shows tens of thousands of black balls rolling down the street in a promotional trailer: a work of art by Paulius Markevičius and his Be Company.
+During ConTempo, the black balls the let the black balls flow out of a pipe from the National Drama Theater onto the pedestrian zone, balls that instantly transforming the hustle and bustle of business into a dance of passers-by.

 The black soft plastic balls were kicked, thrown, swept along by five sweepers, across street intersections, in front of the tires of waiting cars and at the feet of children who were not afraid of the brushes in the ball pit, with parents who had never seen their children happier.
 Passers-by became children, and beggars and waiters worked shoulder to shoulder, throwing the balls that had broken out of the choreography back into the action… Art that creates images.
 And an experience: precisely through the choice of locations—a pedestrian zone, a hangar, a forest clearing, a sports hall—so that locals and tourists alike can experience something that only art can offer.
-Curator Gintarė Masteikaitė has a vision: Art is—above all—an instrument of hospitality.
+For curator Gintarė Masteikaitė, art is—above all—an instrument of hospitality.

-It is a festival that has been subjected to the political influence and censorship of a patriarchal mayor, but it is also a celebration that interrupts the usual hustle and bustle of the streets and the tranquility of the forest.
+This festival is a celebration that interrupts the usual hustle and bustle of the streets and the tranquility of the forest.
 It is not an event that brings art into a theater, which is a theater anyway.
-ConTempo seems more like a possible vision for locals of what could be done in their city.
+ConTempo gives locals a glimpse of what might be possible in their city.
 Outsiders like to believe that Kaunas surrounds itself with such artistic experiences all year round.
-A similar mindset once enabled Berlin to present itself as the most visited city in Europe, with more bridges than Venice and more parties than Rome has churches.
+A similar mindset once enabled Berlin to present itself as the most visited city in Europe, with more parties than Rome has churches.

 Lulleli